confluentinc/ksql/docs/developer-guide/udf.rst

 KSQL supports these kinds of functions:

-Stateless scalar function
+Stateless scalar function (UDF)
-    A scalar function takes one input row and returns one output value.
+    A scalar function that takes one input row and returns one output value.
     No state is retained between function calls.
-When you implement a custom scalar function, it's called a *User Defined Function (UDF)*.
+When you implement a custom scalar function, it's called a *User-Defined Function (UDF)*.

-Stateful aggregate function
+Stateful aggregate function (UDAF)
-    An aggregate function takes *N* input rows and returns one output value.
+    An aggregate function that takes *N* input rows and returns one output value.
-    During the function call, state is retained over all of the input records, which enables returning an aggregated result.
-When you implement a custom aggregate function, it's called a *User Defined Aggregate Function (UDAF)*.
+    During the function call, state is retained for all input records, which enables aggregating results.
+When you implement a custom aggregate function, it's called a *User-Defined Aggregate Function (UDAF)*.

 .. note:: Tabular functions, which take one input row and return *N* output
           values, aren't supported.